 In a noise-filled world that is always in motion.
 It can be a significant challenge to find time for a little peace and quiet.
 Add to that the responsibilities we have to face in our day to day lives.
 We humans tend to think of slowing down as a waste of time.
 Especially when our responsibilities seem to come to no end.
 And when we do find time to be alone and spend time with ourselves, it’s not always a pretty picture.

 There’s always been a stigma attached around solitude.
 It seems that a significant part of the human race have been raised to think that spending time alone (and in public) is discouraged and that every task necessitates a companion.
 For most people, solitude equates to loneliness.
 Eating alone, going to the movies, and doing anything in public without company would easily generate looks of pity.

 The thing is, loneliness and solitude are two very different things.
 Being alone doesn’t always mean being lonely, and being lonely doesn’t always imply being alone.
 People can still feel lonely even when surrounded by other people.
-Loneliness is a negative state of mind that causes people to feel empty, isolated, and unwanted, and can be a symptom of a psychological disorder.
+Loneliness is a negative state of mind that causes people to feel empty, isolated, and unwanted.
+It can be a symptom of a psychological disorder.
 On the other hand, solitude is a positive state of being alone and is a time for reflection, relaxation, and an opportunity for growth.
 Simply put, “Solitude is something you choose.
 Loneliness is imposed on you by others,” writes Hara Estroff Marano for Psychology Today.

 Yes, humans are social creatures, “no man is an island,” and we were born to “naturally care, cooperate, and compete,” but it doesn’t mean our lives should continuously be filled with social events and interactions.
 We all need and deserve a little time to reflect, focus, and take care of ourselves.
 Here are six benefits of solitude and five ways you can fit alone time into your busy schedule.

 How Being alone Can Make Your Life Better